aedank0/hydrolox/README.md

    - The basic system is in place, more bindings will be added as needed when development on the actual game begins
  - [x] Refactor the way core systems are initialized
    - Currently core systems have duplicate code for creating themselves and spawning their threads, this code should be moved to a generic implementation on the System trait
+ - [ ] Add more and better logging
+   - Should use log's target to show which system/process the log comes from
  - [ ] Implement a basic physics process and components
  - [ ] Implement player: Movement, ability to interact with objects, etc.
     - Basic player input and movement is implemented, although it's a simplified version more for testing underlying systems